certbot/certbot/README.md

 ## Failure reporting

 For the mail operator deploying STARTTLS Everywhere, we will provide log analysis scripts that can be used out-of-the-box to monitor how many delivery failures or would-be failures are due to STARTTLS Everywhere policies.
-These would be designed to run in a cron job and send notices only when STARTTLS Everywhere-related failures exceed 0.1% for any given recipient domains.
+These would be designed to run in a cron job or small opt-in daemon and send notices only when STARTTLS Everywhere-related failures exceed a certain percentage for any given recipient domains.
 For very high-volume mail operators, it would likely be necessary to adapt the analysis scripts to their own logging and analysis infrastructure.

 For recipient domains who are listed in the STARTTLS Everywhere configuration, we would provide a configuration field to specify an email address or HTTPS URL to which that sender domains could send failure information.
 This would provide a mechanism for recipient domains to identify problems with their TLS deployment and fix them.
 The reported information should not contain any personal information, including email addresses.
 Example fields for failure reports: timestamps at minute granularity, target MX hostname, resolved MX IP address, failure type, certificate.
 Since failures are likely to come in batches, the error sending mechanism should batch them up and summarize as necessary to avoid flooding the recipient.